Normal wear and tear is one of the most important concepts in New Jersey security deposit law.

 What Is Normal Wear and Tear?

-Normal wear and tear means the expected decline in a property from everyday living.
+Normal wear and tear is the expected decline in a property from everyday living.

-It includes things that happen naturally over time, even when a tenant takes reasonable care of the unit.
+It includes changes that happen naturally over time, even when a tenant takes reasonable care of the unit.

 Common Examples of Normal Wear and Tear